Brightify/Hyperdrive/website/docs/multiplatformx/intro.md

 Due to the way view model hierarchy works in Hyperdrive, it is recommended to use `managed` for a single view model and `managedList` for a list of view models.
 This automatically *manages* them to make sure that they don't perform any unnecessary work when they aren't yet used in the view hierarchy.

 In case you need a view model to eagerly perform work like observe flows in `collected` and perform code in `whileAttached()`, you may use `published` instead, though that is not recommended unless you're really sure what you're doing.

+### `binding`
+Creates a two-way binding where assigning a value to the property assigns the value to the provided `MutableStateFlow` or uses a setter closure.
+This delegate is appropriate when you want to immediately propagate changes from the view model into the layer above it.

 ## Annotations
 The following annotations are used by the **Hyperdrive Gradle plugin** to generate and modify IR to let you focus on the code and not the surrounding boilerplate.